9 Best Mascara for Long Lashes (No Clumps or Droop)

 Most mistakes happen because we shop like we have short lashes.

-Here’s what tends to cause problems:
+Here’s what usually causes problems:

 Long lashes don’t need more.